Sea-Grapes/sveltemd/experiments/ideas.md

 - file based layouts - not sure if this is good or not.
 - more correct logic/html matching?
 - access frontmatter anywhere

+# Reasons to make a it a vite plugin

+- can glob layouts proplery
+- avoid using import.meta.glob to get markdown frontmatter, which every other md processor lib does.
+This **reparses** your files. this is bad for perf.
+Some other ssgs and such do a custom solution like this.